DevelopingWriter96/npmDocumentary/index.md

 NPM stands for Node Package Manager, it is a library that stores, accesses, and registers Javascript software packages.
 When accessed from the command line, it allows you to install and manage packages

 2. What problems does NPM Slove?
-NPM solves the problem of the complexity that often comes with dependencies and package management
+NPM solves the problem of the complexity that often comes with dependencies and package management, such as creating libraries, dependencies, and connecting to git.

 3. Describe the 3 main parts of NPM.?
 The Website, which can be used to discover packages and manage other aspects of the experience.
 The Command Line Interface, which is how developers interact with the NPM, and the registry a large public database of javascript software accessible via npm.